CTLT

 • Humanize yourself.

 Wood and Harris III suggest that humanizing oneself is a key part of building relationships with students.
-Learn more about the importance of humanizing the online learning experience through Pacansky-Brock, et al.’s Humanizing Learning and Teaching in Times of Disruption.
+Learn more about the importance of humanizing the online learning experience through Pacansky-Brock, et al.’s (2020) Humanizing Online Teaching to Equitize Higher Education.

 • Work from an assets-based lens.
 “Intentionally reject deficit perspectives about students’ intellectual capacities or “fit” for college.”